reportportal/agent-net-nunit/README.md

 Please note, test categories are added to tags and test description is added to description by default

-Add a class that implements NUnit.Engine.ITestEventListener to a project.
+Add a class that implements `NUnit.Engine.ITestEventListener` (from NUnit.Engine.Api package) to a project.
 Assume the class is implemented within the YourProject.Tests project.
 To enable your extension you need to add path to the project assembly to `ReportPortal.addins` file in the `NUnitRunner` folder with the following content (see folder structure above):

 ```
 ../YourProject/bin/Debug/YourProject.Tests.dll